Bounds on Systoles and Homotopy Complexity: The homotopy type conjecture

-Let $X$ be a symmetric space of non-compact type.
 In view of Theorem \ref{thm:hv1} we may restrict our attention to compact arithmetic $X$-manifolds.
 Consider such a manifold $M$ and let $\mathfrak{s}=\min\{ Syst_1(M), 1\}$ be the systole of $M$ or $1$ if the systole is greater.
 By Theorem \ref{prop:main},

 where $C,C_1$ are constants depending only on $X$.

 Let $F$ be a maximal $\mathfrak{s}/2$-discrete subset of $M$.
 Then by maximality the collection $\mathcal{U}$ of $\mathfrak{s}/2$-balls centred at the points of $F$ forms a cover of $M$.
 Furthermore any non-empty intersection of elements of $\mathcal{U}$ is intrinsically convex and hence contractible.
 It follows that $\mathcal{U}$ forms a good cover of $M$.
 Thus, letting $\mathcal{R}=\mathcal{R}(\mathcal{U})$ be the nerve of $\mathcal{U}$, it follows from the nerve lemma (c.f. \cite[\S 2]{BGS2}) that $M$ is homotopy equivalent $\mathcal{R}$.
 Now since the $\mathfrak{s}/4$-balls centred at $F$ are disjoint, it follows that $|F|\le\vol(M)/\vol(B(\mathfrak{s}/4))$ where $B(\mathfrak{s}/4)$ is a ball of radius $\mathfrak{s}/4$ in $X$.
 Note that the volume of such a ball is bounded from below by the volume of an $\mathfrak{s}/4$-ball in $\BR^d$.
 Moreover, as the distance between any two points in $F$ which correspond to adjacent vertices in $\mathcal{R}$ is at most $\mathfrak{s}$, it follows that the degree of every vertex at $\mathcal{R}$ is at most $\vol(B(1.25\mathfrak{s}))/\vol(B(0.25\mathfrak{s}))$.
 Thus, Theorem \ref{thm:main} follows from the following: